 Our key audiences:

 Commercial Broadcast companies such as ITV, BBC and independent Production Companies including the Discovery Channel, God TV, Point of View Productions, Cornish Living TV, CBTV, Passion Pictures, Hat Trick, Japan TV, and Channel 4.
 SWFTA has built good relationships with the broadcast community and archive footage is licensed regularly for programmes, documentaries films and visual artworks.
 SWFTA hosts the regional BBC film archive.

 Cultural Heritage: SWFTA provides material for community screenings and exhibitions across the region as well as nationally and internationally.
 Succesful Projects include: The Heritage Lottery-funded (HLF) Villages in Action and Unearth Projects in Devon (2017-8), the HLF Tre Project (2009-2013), the North Devon Movie Bus Project (2010-2014), Plymouth Pictured, a City through a Lens (2011) and Cinematic City (2011), Young Explainers (2012), Resurgam (2013), Take a Part (2013), the River Tamar Project (2013), Three Towns in Focus (2014) and Foto Then and Now (2015).

-Academia: Our SLA with Plymouth University has allowed our material to be used in innovative ways, supporting the development of individual learning programmes and the implementation of creative partnership collaborations between the University and the archive.
+Academia: An Agreement with the University of Plymouth allows the resource to be used in innovative ways, supporting the development of individual learning programmes and the implementation of creative partnerships.